cedricwalter/cedricwalter.github.io/_posts/2006-07-31-i-finish-my-moveout-and-whats-new.md

 Currently, I am looking for a projections screen: dalite, cinescreen (stewart are too pricey in 300x 169cm).

-The contact page<span style="font-weight: bold;"> is working NOW, but please also use the forum, if You think that Your question may also help others (help the community :-)).
+The contact page is working NOW, but please also use the forum, if You think that Your question may also help others (help the community :-)).
 Thanks You for visiting my homepage.